Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

    * - clean
      - clean application with selected configuration
    * - dasm
-     - build and dissemble appication with selected configuration
+     - build and dissemble application with selected configuration
+   * - bin
+     - build and generate application binary with selected configuration
    * - upload
      - build and upload application with selected configuration
    * - run_openocd